usc-isi-bass/AutoCPS/fsw/README.md

 Communication to actual servos from this module should be stubbed for our use case.

+### clock

+The `clock` module provides an interface to an onboard clock to get the correct times.
+As this project does not have actual hardware to talk to, this module is stubbed and increases by one tick every loop.

 **Primary variations:**

 * Different sets/locations of servos/hydraulics/motors